bevyengine/bevy-website/content/contributing/helping-out/writing-docs.md

 +++

 Like every other large, rapidly developing open source library you've ever used, Bevy's documentation can always use improvement.
-This is incredibly valuable, easily distributed work, but requires a bit of guidance:
+This is incredibly valuable, and easily distributed, work that requires a bit of guidance:

 * Inaccurate documentation is worse than no documentation: prioritize fixing broken docs.
-* Bevy is remarkably unstable: before tackling a new major documentation project, check in with the community on Discord or GitHub (making an issue about specific missing docs is a great way to plan) about the stability of that feature and upcoming plans to save yourself heartache.
+* Bevy is remarkably unstable; before tackling a new major documentation project, check in with the community on Discord or GitHub (making an issue about specific missing docs is a great way to plan) about the stability of that feature and upcoming plans to save yourself heartache.
 * Code documentation (doc examples and in the examples folder) is easier to maintain because the compiler will tell us when it breaks.
 * Inline documentation should be technical and to the point.
 Link relevant examples or other explanations if broader context is useful.
-* The Bevy book is hosted on the `bevy-website` repo and targeted towards beginners who are just getting to know Bevy (and perhaps Rust!).
+* The Bevy Book is hosted on the `bevy-website` repository and targeted towards beginners who are just getting to know Bevy (and perhaps even Rust!).
-* Accepted RFCs are not documentation: they serve only as a record of accepted decisions.
+* Accepted RFCs are not documentation; they serve only as a record of accepted decisions.

 ## Documentation Sources

-There are two main places where we keep docs: inline docs alongside the codebase, and on the bevy website.
+There are two main places where we keep docs: inline docs alongside the codebase, and on the Bevy website.

 ### Inline Docs